NaniNoni/DungeonCrawler/README.md

 # DungeonCrawler

+This is an IB Computer Science project by Michal Waligora and Liam Cho.
+The game is made in Java using LibGDX.
+It currently only supports the desktop platform.
+Below is the default README for a LibGDX project.
+It includes build instructions and all the technical info you need to know.
+Enjoy ;)

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.